Xtendify/founderphone-setup/docs/README.md

 # Getting started

-Founderphone gives your most important customers a VIP hotline.
-Receive a Founderphone number and start sending and receiving text messages from your customers in less than five minutes.
+Founderphone allows your company to deliver exceptional customer support via text and calls, directly from Slack.
+Receive a Founderphone number and start sending and receiving texts and calls from your customers in less than five minutes.

 If you have any questions, please send us a text at (510)-756-2522 or email us at support@founderphone.com.
 You can also schedule a demo [here](https://meetings.hubspot.com/kunal14/founderphone).